earowley/pxdgen/README.md

 PxdGen is a tool which uses Clang to convert C/C++ header files to Cython pxd files.
 It has two modes of operation: single-file mode and directory mode.
 Single file mode is well suited for C/C++ libraries that consolodate all definitions into a single header, while directory mode is better suited for large projects with many independent headers.
 There are examples of each in the examples folder.

+## Installation

+    pip install pxdgen

+## Requirements

++ [Clang](https://releases.llvm.org/download.html) - Make sure libclang is on your $PATH, or direct pxdgen to the correct path with -L.

 ## Simple Example

 Below would be a simple way to use string.h functions from Cython (assuming Cython's libc.string did not exist):